mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 In any test of either performance or usability Numba almost always wins (or ties for the win).
 It does all of the compiler optimization tricks you expect.
 It supports both for-loopy code as well as Numpy-style slicing and bulk operation code.
-It requires almost no additional information from the user (assuming that you're ok with JIT behavior) and so is easily the most approachable tool.
+It requires almost no additional information from the user (assuming that you're ok with JIT behavior) and so is very approachable, and very easy for novices to use well.

 This means that we get phrases like the following: